Why learn about the exposure triangle?

-In our second shot we are going with moody, so we’re introducing noise in camera by shooting with a high ISO.
+In our second shot we’re going with moody, so we’re introducing noise in camera by shooting with a high ISO.

-What’s shutter speed got to do with it?
+What’s shutter speed got to do with exposure in photography?

-Shutter speed is therefore used purely to control the brightness of the images on this occasion.
+Shutter speed is therefore used purely to control the brightness of the image on this occasion.

 Let’s do this shoot already…

 So, we’re going to shoot our apple: